 The Barangaroo area used to be part of the territory of the Gadigal people, the original inhabitants of Sydney.

-The area was a very important hunting and fishing region for the local Aboriginal people.
+The area was an important hunting and fishing region for the local Aboriginal people.

 In the first half of the 19th century, Sydney developed into a major port, with many wharves built along the city shore where Barangaroo is located today.

 In the second half of the 20th century, Sydney became increasingly less suitable as a modern and sustainable port facility.
-Ships were getting larger and Sydney’s freight rail infrastructure simply could not cope with the increased demand.
+Ships were getting larger, and Sydney’s freight rail infrastructure could not cope with the increased demand.